nathaneastwood/fablore/src/main-story/18-high-seas/the-lost-treasure-of-blackwater-strait.md

 Meldrick stood, dumbfounded. _All this trouble for a map?_

-"I'd just sailed in from [Metrix](../../regions/rathe/metrix/metrix.md), and your suitcase swapping hijinks ruined everything.
+"I'd just sailed in from [Coppertown](~Coppertown), and your suitcase swapping hijinks ruined everything.
 Those blasted bots you planted cost me my job.
 I suppose this map is worth ruining a man's life?"

 "I wouldn't say ruined," Puffin said as she unfurled the parchment.
 "Besides, this map will lead us to the find of a lifetime!"